ucd-library/aggie-experts/doc/harvest-process.md

 The NodeJS command-line(CLI) script, [experts-cdl](../harvest/experts-client/bin/experts-cdl.js) obtains a list of users and uses the [Symplectic API](https://support.symplectic.co.uk/support/solutions/folders/6000177986) to retreive the expert's profile, related publications, and grants from the [CDL](https://cdlib.org/) Elements instance.
 The list of users can be provided as a simple list of IDs or as a list of CDL group IDs.
 Note: CDL maintains a researcher group hierarcy managed on their Symplectic [Elements instance](https://oapolicy.universityofcalifornia.edu/).

 ### Aggie Experts CLI Scripts
-The experts-cdl script is executed from the command-line and uses the [Commander Node Module]((https://www.npmjs.com/package/commander)) for this purpose.
+The experts-cdl script is executed from the command-line and uses the [Commander Node Module](https://www.npmjs.com/package/commander) for this purpose.
 This module allows Node JS files be used in the same way as system utilities like git, ls, grep, and so on.
-It makes it easy to define and validate parameters and to call a process from other scripts in a non-graphical environment.
+It makes it easy to define and validate parameters and to call processes from other scripts in a non-graphical environment.

 For example,